 Beyond Your Local Retailer: "Specialty" Digital Players and Services

-Your electronics store isn't your only choice when shopping for digital hardware for reading and listening.
-There are a number of specialty products—not available to the general public—exclusively designed for people with vision loss.
+Your local library or electronics store isn't your only choice when shopping for digital book players or services for reading and listening.
+There are a number of specialty products and services exclusively designed for people with vision loss.
 These are in many ways superior to off-the-shelf alternatives.
 Here are some of the more popular ones.

 Material at Bookshare.org is uploaded by volunteers—most of them blind or visually impaired themselves—and sometimes contains scanning errors.
 These, however, are usually minor; more importantly, Bookshare.org contains a wealth of material that is easy to access.
 To learn more, listen to an audio sample, or become a Bookshare member, go to the Bookshare site.